WrappedBTC/bitcoin-token-smart-contracts/README.md

-This repository has the contracts that implement the wrapped bitcoin token.
+This repository has the contracts that implement the wrapped btc token.

 # Installation